Bilal-S/iis2tomcat/BonCodeAJP13/ReadMe Notes.txt

 * Add: assembly signing and strong name support so that library files can be deployed in Global Assembly Cache

 Version 0.9.2.9 Updates:
 * Add: setting to show suppressed headers (AllowEmptyHeaders).
-The connectors skips headers that do not have data to speed processing.
+The connector skips headers that do not have data to speed processing.
 Set to true to send empty headers as well.
 * Add: setting to send path info in alternate http header (PathInfoHeader).
 This is to bypass tomcat bug with AJP path-info transfer.
 * Fix: Remove default for ResolveRemoteAddrFrom (HTTP_X_FORWARDED_FOR).
 Will now need to be explicitly set to be enabled.